 A private island or island resort can be one of the best cruise ship excursions.
 Both Royal Caribbean and Disney Cruise Line offer these experiences.

-Royal Caribbean has two private island/resort areas.
+Royal Caribbean has two private island/resort areas with more on the way.
 Perfect Day at CocoCay is a newly-renovated Bahamian Island offering a water park, hot air balloon, private beach club, excursions, and more.
-It really has something for everyone, and after several trips, there are still so many things I haven’t explored there.
+It has something for everyone, and after several trips, there are still so many things I haven’t explored there.

 In addition to Perfect Day at CocoCay, Royal Caribbean also has a private resort area in Labadee, Haiti.
 Labadee offers an inflatable water park, an alpine mountain coaster, an overwater zip line, along with beautiful beaches.
 Both of these private properties are offered on select, but not all sailings in the Caribbean.